lchenn/linchen04.github.io/_posts/2014-10-23-git-cheat-sheet.md

 # Unstage a file, put a file from staging area to working directory
 $ git reset HEAD <file>

-# Reset staging area to match most recent commit, but leave the working directory unchanged.
+# Resets staging area to match most recent commit, but leave the working directory unchanged.
 $ git reset
-# Reset staging area and working directory to match most recent commit
+# Resets staging area and working directory to match most recent commit
 #  and overwrites all changes in the working directory.
 $ git reset --hard
-# Move the current branch tip backward to <commit>,
+# Moves the current branch tip backward to <commit>,
 # reset the staging area to match, but leave the working directory alone.
 $ git reset --hard <commit>
 # Same as previous, but resets both the staging area & working directory to match.